PartonDensity.jl: a novel parton density determination code: Validation

 Unless otherwise stated, we use the priors listed in \tabref{tab:stdpriors} in the fits\footnote{ In a Bayesian analysis, parameters are not fitted in the usual sense.
 In the context of this paper, a fitted (or free) parameter is one that has a prior \emph{distribution} assigned to it.
 Fixed parameters, on the other hand, have single-valued priors, thereby reducing the dimension of the parameter space to be explored. } to the pseudo-data.

 The matrices for describing the transformation from QED Born-level cross sections to the observed level are taken from the ZEUS Collaboration~\cite{ZEUS:2020ddd} for all tests described in this paper.
 Tests were performed both with the systematic $\beta$ parameters fixed to zero, or with them left free.
+Including the systematic parameters, we have a total of 26 free parameters in our fit.
+The runtime, in this case, is $\sim$250k~samples/hour on a single core.

 \Fig{fig:KDcorrelation}

 shows two-dimensional prior and posterior distributions for the parameters $(\Delta_u, K_u)$ and $(\Delta_d, K_d)$ obtained from the nominal and high-luminosity pseudo-data sets.
 As we have already observed in~\cite{Aggarwal:2022cki}, a comparison of posterior to prior shows a very significant knowledge update for the valence up-quark parameters, and less so for those of the valence down-quark.
 The knowledge update on the parameters of the gluon and sea distributions (not shown) is also rather limited, as is expected from an analysis of high-$x$ data.